Sunday, September 18, 2016

-The second fundamental problem is that the quality of the products sold in the private systems are impossible to judge.
+The second fundamental problem is that the quality of the products sold in the private systems is impossible to judge.
 This means that there cannot be any genuine competition amongst players in the market.
-This is a true for the financial insurance product itself, and in the healthcare sector, the health treatments themselves.
+This is true for the financial insurance product itself, and in the healthcare sector, the health treatments as well.
 In superannuation, Australian’s pay annual fees of almost 1% more than other countries like Denmark or the Netherlands on their superannuation, or about $16 billion per year in fees that are pure economic losses to superannuation members.
 It's a rort.

 Third, both schemes rely heavily on new members paying in more than what other members are receiving.
-Inflows to the superannuation system each year currently exceed outflows by about $50 billion (see graph below).
+Inflows to the superannuation system each year currently exceed outflows by about $50 billion (see graph below - red and pale blue inflows vs green outflows).
 This massive amount of money chasing the same pool of assets (predominantly domestic shares, bonds and property) has kept asset prices up.
 In about a decade’s time, when the retirement of baby boomers peaks, there will be net outflows from the system.
-The shift of superannuation from the demand side, to the supply side, of financial asset markets will depress prices, further undermining the ability of the system of fund the retirements of its members who will turn to the public pension.
+The shift of superannuation from the demand side, to the supply side, of financial asset markets will depress prices, further undermining the ability of the system to fund the retirements of its members who will turn to the public pension.

 The same baby boomers who will trigger the downfall of the superannuation will also undermine the private health insurance market.
 They will be the beneficiaries of far more healthcare after they retire simply because old people are more likely to die each year, and dying is expensive.
 This too will put pressure on the net cash-flow position of private health insurers.